 Bringing it out

-This rich mix of experience has become a resource that taught me how to cohabit with fear and yet not be paralysed by it, how to feel the despair and yet separate from it and take appropriate decisions.
+This rich mix of experience has become a resource that taught me how to cohabit with fear and yet not be paralyzed by it.
+How to feel the despair and yet separate from it and take appropriate decisions.
 To be under pressure and yet gather the mind together to take Just the Next Step.
+And with all of that, develop the skill of happiness.

 Climbing mountains, whether outer or inner ones, developing personal well-being regardless of circumstances is where I like to play.